Ashura: the Martyrdom of Imam Hussain

 Kasani writes, "The fast of the day of 'Ashura was wajib during those days."
 'Asqalani says that this fast was wajib."

 However, Muslims, in general, remember Ashura as the day of the martyrdom of Imam Hussein.
 Imam Ibn Taymiya wrote the following about this greatest tragedy in early Islam.

 أما من قتل الحسين أو أعان على قتله أو رضي بذلك فعليه لعنة الله والملائكة والناس أجمعين, ابن تيمية في مجموع الفتاوى 4 / 487

-"The curse of God, the angels, and the entire community is on those who killed al-Hussein assisted in killing him or accepted his killing.
+"The curse of God, the angels, and the entire community is on those who killed al-Hussein, assisted in killing him, or accepted his killing.

 Ibn Taymiya, Majmou' al-Fatawa 4 / 487 فإن قتل الحسين وقتل عثمان من قبله كان من أعظم أسباب الفتن في هذه الامة وقتلتهما من شرار الخلق عند الله, ابن تيمية411 /3 الفتاوى

-Imam Hussein argues that Islam was against the dynastic rule and the one nominated was not qualified to lead the nation of Muslims He was not alone in this opinion.
+Imam Hussein argues that Islam was against the dynastic rule, and the one selected by Ameer Muawiya was not qualified to lead the nation of Muslims.
+He was not alone in this opinion.
 Many of the companions in Medina and Makkah supported his ideas.

 The tenth of Muharram, thus, is a day of great significance in Muslim history as it is a day when one of the great leaders of the community, Imam Hussein, knowingly and consciously accepted martyrdom for saving the soul of Islam.
-It could be a day to bring Shias and Sunnis together.
-Because it is a day of pride when the divine cause was given the priority over one's life and family.
-This day should be viewed as the day of deliverance.
+It could be a day to bring Shias and Sunnis together because it was a day of pride when the grandson of the Prophet upheld the superiority of divine guidance over one's life and family.
+It was a day of deliverance.